jeevatkm/spring-extensions/README.md

 "spring-extensions" library by myjeeva.com
 -------------------------------------------

-Enhancing functionality towards enterprise application need using [spring-framework][2].
+Reusable components and ready to plugged into real-world application over [spring-framework][2].
 For more information please see [myjeeva.com][1]

 *Issues(Bug Tracker)/New feature: [click here][3]*